 Sean Connery’s Bond is well known for his trilby.
 It has been said that the original hats came from James Lock & Co.
 Hatters on St. James Street in London, but the style can still easily be found from most English hatters.
 The trilby is a felt hat with a narrow brim.
-The brim is usually only about 2 inches wide—or slightly narrower—and sharply turned up at the sides and back.
+The brim is usually only about two inches wide—or slightly narrower—and sharply turned up at the sides and back.
 The brim is finished with a raw edge.
 The crown is short with a centre dent at the top and a pinch at the front.
 The grosgrain band at the base of the crown is narrow (roughly a half-inch wide) and matches the colour of the hat.

-The trilby in Dr. No looks either grey, muted dark brown or dark olive, depending on the shot.
+The trilby in Dr. No looks either dark grey, muted dark brown or dark grey-green, depending on the shot.
+The hat was confirmed by EON Productions archivist Meg Simmonds to be a shade of green.
 Any of those colours pairs nicely with a grey suit, and all are classic trilby colours.
-The hat is currently only sold in brown, and according to Lock it was previously sold in grey that can sometimes have a hint of green.
-With such a muted colour and variable film colouring, the true colour of the hat may never be known, but the grey is more likely than brown.
+The hat is currently only sold in brown in the ‘Sandown’ racing model, and according to Lock it was previously sold in grey that can sometimes have a hint of green.
+With such a muted colour and variable film colouring, the true colour of the hat may never be known.
 The grosgrain ribbon at the base of the crown is in a slightly lighter tint than the felt.